Advanced Academics and Talent Development

 Our process for identifying students for advanced academics services within Roseville Area Schools incorporates the screening of all students, teacher observations and input, parent perspectives and input, classroom performance assessments, and ability testing.

-In grades K-1, teachers use an informal identification and screening process that considers learning behaviors of all of their students.
-Using a teacher-nomination scale, they observe social and academic behaviors that are known to lead to high achievement levels or indicate the potential for high achievement.
+In January - April, teachers use an informal identification and screening process that considers learning behaviors of all of all 1st and 2nd grade students.
+Using a teacher-nomination scale, teachers observe social and academic behaviors that are known to lead to high achievement levels or indicate the potential for high achievement.
 For more information on the informal identification process, download our Informal Identification fact sheet.

 - CLICK HERE to view a recording on "Understanding CogAT Results"